lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 "And the fourth down below, beneath all the docks."
   - "the pink boxes do not contain any prizes"
-  - "a prize is in a box marked by 'flame icon'" (green, is false)
+  - "a prize is in a box marked by 'flame icon'" (green, is true)
-  - "the box containing allowance tokens is white" (green, is false)
+  - "the box containing allowance tokens is white" (green, is true)
+  - "the green notes you find in this room will always be true" (green, is true)

 "The fifth key is held by a king on his throne."